codeonlyjs/website/content/guide/templateTransitions.md

 over thr previous ones:

 * a function argument is merged as the value property
-* a string argument is merges as the name property
+* a string argument is merged as the name property
 * an object is merged using Object.assign.